badiniibrahim/react-app-cypress-E2E-tests-registrationpage/README.md

-# Getting Started React App with Typescript, Redux Toolkit, Redux Saga, React Hook Form
+# Getting Started React App with Cypress, Typescript, React Hook Form

 The repository is dedicated to Cypress testing with a React, Typescript, React Hook Form to demonstrate my understanding of this library